‘Roger Willemsen’s daring new book … A rewarding read that questions the art of travel and our human existence.’

 Frankfurter Allgemeine Zeitung

-ROGER WILLEMSEN is a German author, foreign correspondent and broadcaster.
-His work has been recognized through the Adolf Grimme Award, the Rinke Prize and the Julius Campe Award.
-Five of his books have featured on Der Spiegel’s bestseller list in Germany and he is an honorary professor of literature at Berlin’s Humboldt University.
+ROGER WILLEMSEN is an author, foreign correspondent, columnist and broadcaster.
+His work has been recognised through the Adolf Grimme Award, the Rinke Prize and the Julius Campe Award.
+Five of his books have featured on Der Spiegel’s bestseller list in Germany and his journalism includes interviews with Lech Walesa, Yassir Arafat and Mikhail Gorbachev.
+Roger Willemsen is an honorary professor of literature at Berlin’s Humboldt Univeristy.

 PETER LEWIS has had careers in university teaching and publishing and now works as a freelance translator and author.